Ji-Hwan Bae Player Props: Pirates vs. Astros

 Ji-Hwan Bae At The Plate

-- Bae is hitting .250 with two doubles, a home run and a walk.
+- Bae is hitting .242 with two doubles, two home runs and a walk.

-- In four of eight games this season (50.0%), Bae has reached base safely via hit, and that includes multiple hits twice.
+- In five of nine games this season (55.6%), Bae has reached via hit, and that includes multiple hits twice.

+- In nine games played this year, he has hit a homer in two of them.

-- In three games this season (37.5%), he has scored, including multiple runs twice.
+- In four games this year (44.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.